-our assessment of the opti Option One (Proposed) - increases over three years from 1 July 2023 Option Two - 2023/24 rates apply from 1 July 2023 Option Three - 2024/25 rates apply from 1 July 2023 Equity ++ + Allows functions and services provided over three years to be accurately costed.
-EPA salary increases will not be cross-subsidised via public funding.
-Beyond the first year, EPA salary increases are not covered by the rates, therefore public funding is likely to be needed, resulting in cross-subsidisation.
-Those paying for functions and services in the 2023/24 financial year will be paying more than they cost the EPA, and those in the 2025/26 financial year will be paying less than they cost the EPA.
+Proposed option - increases over three years from 1 July 2023 Option One - 2023/24 rates apply from 1 July 2023 Option Two - 2024/25 rates apply from 1 July 2023 Equity Allows functions and services provided over three years to be accurately costed.
+EPA salary increases will not be cross- Beyond the first year, EPA salary increases are not covered by the rates, therefore public funding is likely to be needed, resulting in cross-subsidisation.
+Those paying for functions and services in the 2023/24 financial year will be paying more than they cost the EPA, and those in the 2025/26 financial year will subsidised via public funding. be paying less than they cost the EPA.
 This will result in cross-subsidisation via the use of public funds, but also an additional layer of cross-subsidisation between applicants and duty holders in different financial years.
-Efficiency + + ~?
+Efficiency ✓ Variable charging and EPA cost-recovery policy support efficient allocation of EPA resources.
 Variable charging and EPA cost-recovery policy support efficient allocation of EPA resources.
 Variable charging and EPA cost-recovery policy support efficient allocation of EPA resources.
-Variable charging and EPA cost-recovery policy support efficient allocation of EPA resources.
-Justification ++ ++ + Costs relate to the functions and services being supplied.
+Justification Costs relate to the functions and services being supplied.
 Costs relate to the functions and services being supplied.
 Costs relate to the functions and services being supplied, but may overcharge in the first year.
-Transparency ++ ++ ++ Fee methodology, inputs, and assumptions have been made clear in the published interim CRIS, the public consultation document, and reflected in the EPA's cost recovery policy.
-Fee methodology, inputs, and assumptions have been made clear in the published interim CRIS, through the public consultation document, and reflected in the EPA's cost recovery policy.
-Fee methodology, inputs, and assumptions have been made clear in the published interim CRIS, through the public consultation document, and reflected in the EPA's cost recovery policy.
+Transparency Fee methodology, inputs, and assumptions are made clear in this document, through consultation, and reflected in the EPA's cost recovery policy.
+Fee methodology, inputs, and assumptions are made clear in this document, through consultation, and reflected in the EPA's cost recovery policy.
+Fee methodology, inputs, and assumptions are made clear in this document, through consultation, and reflected in the EPA's cost recovery policy.
+Effectiveness Rates will provide a level of funding that supports the delivery of the EPAs functions and services.
+Rates will provide a level of funding that supports the delivery of the EPAs functions and services.
+Rates will provide a level of funding that supports the delivery of the EPAs functions and services.
+Simplicity Hourly rates are easy to understand, but some complexity is introduced for functions services and delivered over multiple financial years.
+Hourly rates are easy to understand.
+Hourly rates are easy to understand.
+Accountability The EPA is able to recover the costs for the delivery of its functions and services that are not covered by Crown appropriations in accordance with government policy.
+Some questions about whether would enable cost recovery in accordance with government policy past 2023/24.
+The EPA is able to recover the costs for the delivery of its functions and services that are not covered by Crown appropriations in accordance with government policy.
+Total 12 10 10 Overall 11 ✓ ✓